-GPS technology has become very much prevalent in commercial aviation.
+GPS technology has become very much prevalent in Travis County Wildlife Removal.
 Most commercial jetliners now increasingly employ GPS navigation for first and non-precision approach to specified airfields.
 The Automatic Dependent Surveillance – Broadcast (ADB-B) is the futuristic primary guidance and navigational GPS technology for which a substantial amount of research, development and investments are being poured in.
 The evolution of this technology is not restricted to any one country but is being developed internationally through strategic technological multi-lateral alliances.
 Besides its use in commercial aviation, the GPS ADB-B technology is also being employed in the navigation Unmanned Aerial Vehicles (UAVs).
 The UAV’s are primarily used for resource mapping and air surveillance imaging – a job that was previously tasked with earth orbiting satellites such as the NASA Landsat.

 The all encompassing, all progressing GPS technology has further underlined its existence in the area of maritime technology.
 GPS digital technology has since replaced conventional digital marine technology and is now being employed to include such vital operational parameters as ocean and inshore navigation, dredging, port and harbor entry system navigation and docking, Vessel Traffic Services (VTS), Automatic Identification System (AIS), hydrographical data collection and freight logistics.